zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                    1. Use the DNSKEY records retrieved above.
                    2. For each NSEC3 RRSIG do:
                       1. Verify the RRSIG record by the DNSKEY records.
-                      2. If the Zonemaster installation does not have support for the DNSKEY algorithm that created the RRSIG, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
+                      2. If there is no DNSKEY that matches RRSIG by key tag, then add the name server IP and RRSIG key ID to the *NSEC3 RRSIG No DNSKEY* set.
-                      3. Else, if one or more of the following criteria is met, add the name server IP and the RRSIG key ID to the *NSEC3 RRSIG Verify Error* set.
+                      3. If the RRSIG record has a validity period that ends before the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC3 RRSIG Expired* set.
-                         1. The RRSIG record has a validity period that starts after or ends before the time of test execution.
+                      4. If the RRSIG record has a validity period that starts after the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC3 RRSIG Not Yet Valid* set.
-                         2. There is no DNSKEY that matches RRSIG by key tag.
+                      5. If the Zonemaster installation does not have support for the DNSKEY algorithm that created the RRSIG, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
-                         3. The RRSIG cannot be validated by the DNSKEY record appointed.
+                      6. If the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *NSEC3 RRSIG Verify Error* set.
+                      7. Else, add the name server IP to the *NSEC3 RRSIG Verified* set (unless it is already a member of the set).

     6. Send *NSEC3PARAM Query* to the name server IP and do:
        1. If at least one of the following criteria is met, then add the name